 Due to its sheer size and scope, a moving project requires a great deal of preparation.
-To help you stay on track with preparing for your move, we’ve asked five Diamond Certified Expert Contributors to provide their pro tips.
+To help you stay on track with preparing for your move, we’ve asked four Diamond Certified Expert Contributors to provide their pro tips.

 Once you officially schedule your moving date, the clock starts ticking on your preparation time.
 However, before you start packing, Mario Batz of Johnson & Daly Moving & Storage suggests going through and downsizing your belongings.
 “An excess of belongings can lead to an exorbitant moving bill, so it’s a good idea to take stock of your belongings and downsize,” he says.
 “Here’s a good rule: If you haven’t used something in more than a year, it should be a candidate for downsizing.”